 CalTransRoads & Transportation

-Westport washout now open to one way traffic, defying early Caltrans forecast.
+Westport washout now open to one way traffic, defying early Caltrans forecast, 128 also reopening by 1 p.m, the current forecast says

-When we started on this story, there was one way in and one way out of Fort Bragg.
-While on the road, to see, Caltrans posted an update and said the Wages Creek washout was now open to 1 lane of traffic.
-Conditions are changing fast.
-We are going out to investigate.
-Use caution, and we would recommend using Highway 20, not HIghway 1 or 128 if you can avoid it.
+When we first started reporting this morning, there was only one way in and one way out of Fort Bragg.
+While we were on the road to check conditions, Caltrans posted an update: the Wages Creek washout north of Westport is now open to one lane of traffic.
+Conditions are changing by the hour.

-Highway 128 at the Navarro River was still closed when we last checked at 9:30 a.m.
-With the high tide just before noon, the hope is afternoon reopening, but its not for sure, all depends.
+Highway 128 at the Navarro River remained closed as of our last check at 9:30 a.m.
+With high tide just before noon, there is hope for an afternoon reopening, but nothing is guaranteed.
+Everything depends on river levels, tides, and how quickly the water recedes.

 The hills are alive!!
 But what will become of the roads.
 This is a bad spot just past Pacific Star Winery that Caltrans has not been able to get on their list yet, but told us about all the challenges in the attached stor